 July 1, 2011 – The OCF received $1 million in TANF funds per year in the 2012-2013 biennial budget.
 The budget bill amended Ohio Revised Code section 5101.34 giving the Governor authority to appoint the Executive Director of the Commission who would then report to the Director of the ODJFS.

 2012 – The OCF awarded grants to 8 community-based fatherhood programs and selected an outside contractor to evaluate the effectiveness of those funded programs.
-Kimberly Dent named Executive Director of OCF.
+Kimberly Dent was named Executive Director of OCF.